 Laptops need a lot more electricity than phones to charge, though, so even the best iPhone power banks (opens in new tab) probably won't be powerful enough for this purpose.
 Instead, you'll need a power bank with at least 18,000mAh capacity, as well as the right ports to connect to your specific laptop.

 To help you find the right model, we've compiled a list of the very best laptop power banks on sale today.
-Note, too, that they don't just work with laptops but can also be used to charges cameras, tablets, phones and other devices.
+Note, too, that they don't just work with laptops but can also be used to charge cameras, tablets, phones, and other devices.

 Looking for a big beast of a machine, to keep multiple laptops, cameras and other devices topped up, without ever running short of juice?
 Then you may prefer to invest in something serious, and we recommend the EcoFlow River Max portable power station.